 Other projects include Gilbert Hankin in the BBC One period drama The Village, portraying Roman emperor Caligula in the TV mini series A.D. – The Bible Continues and the Great Detective Sherlock Holmes in the Canadian crime drama Murdoch Mysteries.

-Andrew was announced to play Ezra Spurnrose in the new “fantasy-noir” series Carnival Row whose first season was released in 2019 as well as Andrew’s guest appearance in popular period drama Poldark as mentally unstable James Hadfield.
+Andrew plays Ezra Spurnrose in the new “fantasy-noir” series Carnival Row whose first season was released in 2019 as well as the final season of popular period drama Poldark, in which Andrew’s guest starred as the mentally unstable James Hadfield.

 He has recently wrapped filming period drama Miss Scarlet and the Duke, in which he’ll return to 19th century crime solving, and is reprising his role as Ezra Spurnrose on Carnival Row‘s second season (tentatively scheduled for a release in summer 2021).